wombleton/gitlaw-nz/acts/A/Aviation Crimes Act 1972.md

     *   (e) an imitation of an item or substance specified in paragraphs (a) to (d).

-    (1A) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, who, without lawful authority or reasonable excuse, takes, or attempts to take, into a sterile area or a security enhanced area an item or substance specified in subsection (1).
+    (1A) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 5 years, who, without lawful authority or reasonable excuse, takes, or attempts to take, into a sterile area or a security enhanced area an item or substance specified in subsection (1).

-    (1B) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, who---
+    (1B) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 5 years, who---

     *   (a) has the intention of causing bodily injury or of doing any act that would constitute a crime under [section 3][5], [4][6], [5][7], or [5A][8]; and